chStaiger/surf-metadata-registry/README.md

 ## The spider platform
 The spider platform does not provide version 3.13 or higher for python.
 You can still use the software and run it in a virtual environment.
-We will use `uv` in the eample below:
+We will use `uv` in the example below:

 1. Clone the code repository